Tour of Norway

 The Tour of Norway is a road bicycle race held annually in Norway.
 It is considered as a successor to the stage race Ringerike GP, which is now a one-day race.
 It was started in 2011 as a result of the heightened interest in cycling in Norway, mainly due to good results of professional cyclists Thor Hushovd and Edvald Boasson Hagen.
-The race is ranked 2.HC on the UCI Europe Tour, and will become part of the new UCI ProSeries in 2020.
+The race is ranked 2.HC on the UCI Europe Tour, and is part of the new UCI ProSeries since 2020.

-From the 2019 season the race merged with Tour des Fjords to form a new six day stage race that will cover all of the southern counties of Norway; the race had previously only been held in Eastern Norway.
+From the 2019 season the race merged with Tour des Fjords to form a new six day stage race that covers all of the southern counties of Norway; the race had previously only been held in Eastern Norway.
 The first edition of the new race was held from May 28 until June 2, 2019.